ianpaulfo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- the DOM is an object representation of the html elements of a webpage.

 2. What is an event?

+- Events are interactions a user has with a given site.

 3. What is an event listener?

+- An event listener is assigned to elements to listen to specific events and fire a callback when that event occurs.

 4. Why would we convert a NodeList into an Array?

+-because with a NodeList you can use browser API methods to manipulate the DOM elements.

 5. What is a component?

+-HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up